bburdette/elm-build-scripts/README.md

 build-elm.sh *optionally* depends on [git-at-revision](https://github.com/bburdette/git-at-revision), for downloading git repos as of a particular commit.
 This allows you to depend on elm projects that aren't in the elm package repository.

+# try it out

+both scripts are in the example folder.
+You'll probably modify them to suit your needs.

+Clone this repo, then CD over to the example folder and run ./watch-elm.sh.
+In another window run ./server.sh.
+In a third window edit some code, and in your browser head to localhost:8000.